exasol/virtual-schema-common-document/doc/user_guide/edml_user_guide.md

 }
 ```

-The following sections explain the properties:
+The following sections explain the available mapping options.
+Each mapping option is represented by a dedicated property in the JSON mapping, e.g. `source` and `destinationTable` already shown in the simple example above.

 ### Source

-The `source` property describes the source of the data.
-Its syntax and meaning depends on the virtual schemas for different data sources.
+Property `source` describes where the data comes from.
+Syntax and meaning of the value for property `source` depends on the virtual schemas for different data sources.
 For example the S3 virtual schema expects the S3 path for the object.
 Check the corresponding user guide of the virtual schema for details:

 * [AWS S3](https://github.com/exasol/s3-document-files-virtual-schema/blob/main/doc/user_guide/user_guide.md)
 * [Azure BLOB storage](https://github.com/exasol/azure-blob-storage-document-files-virtual-schema/blob/main/doc/user_guide/user_guide.md)